kraken-io/kraken-php/README.md

 ### Callback URL

 With the Callback URL the HTTPS connection will be terminated immediately and a unique `id` will be returned in the response body.
-After the optimization is over Kraken will POST a message to the `callback_url` specified in your request.
+After the optimization is over Kraken.io will POST a message to the `callback_url` specified in your request.
 The ID in the response will reflect the ID in the results posted to your Callback URL.

 We recommend [RequestBin](https://requestbin.com/) as an easy way to capture optimization results for initial testing.